tdworowy/kindle_highlights/md/Fanged_Noumena_(Land_Nick).md

       Kant’s advice to the imperial war-machine in his third critique can be summarized as: ‘treat all resistance as if it were less than you might justifiably fear’.

+      One always perishes by the self that one assumes: to bear a name is to claim an exact mode of collapse.

+      It was not with the scholastics, but with Kant, that philosophy tasted the fierce delights of martyrdom.

+      philosophers feast in the palaces of reason, and luxuriate in the screams that reach them from the dungeons of sublimity.